onsip/sipjs.com/content/api/0.6.0/ua_configuration_parameters.md

 The Route header will look like Route: `<sip:example.org:8443;lr;transport=ws>`

 ## userAgentString

 If this is set then the User-Agent header will have this string appended after name and version.

 ~~~ javascript
 userAgentString: "myAwesomeApp"
 ~~~

-The User-Agent header will look like User-Agent: SIP.js/0.5.0-devel myAwesomeApp
+The User-Agent header will look like User-Agent: SIP.js/0.6.0 myAwesomeApp

+## wsServerMaxReconnection

+The number of times to attempt to reconnect to a WebSocket when the connection drops.
+The default value is 3.

+## wsServerReconnectionTimeout

+The time (in seconds) to wait between WebSocket reconnection attempts.
+The default timeout is 4 seconds.